 Why Puppies Experience Fear

 There are limitless circumstances that may prompt fearful or anxious behavior in the dog.
 Anything outside the puppy's experience is typically perceived as a potential threat, particularly by submissive or shy pets.
-Strange noises, being left alone, or a stranger's approach are common triggers of fear.
+Strange noises, being left alone, or a stranger's approach is common triggers of fear.
 Puppies may react fearfully to unfamiliar animals, meeting children or introduction to babies.
 People in uniforms or wearing hats are common fear inducers.

 What Fear Looks Like